AndrewDongminYoo/docs-trunk-io-ko/check/advanced-setup/cli/init-in-a-git-repo.md

----
-description: Initializing Trunk Check in a git repository
----

 # Init in a git repo

+Initializing Trunk Check in a git repository.

 Initializing Trunk in a git repo is as simple as running: